🤝 Contributing

 Help build the AI interface everyone deserves.

 Open WebUI is an independent project built and maintained by a small, dedicated core team.
-Whether you test dev builds, fix bugs, improve docs, or translate the UI, every contribution makes the project better for thousands of users.
+The most valuable contributions are often not code.
+Testing dev builds, filing clear bug reports, proposing ideas in Discussions, improving docs, and translating the UI all have an outsized impact on the project.
 This page explains how to get involved and what to expect.

 Code of Conduct